Enes Kanter’s exit-interview was littered with ups and downs before the Thunder’s upcoming tumultuous offseason.

 Although some of Kanter’s perceived defensive struggles could be attributed to a national media narrative gone serial, his inability to sufficiently defend the basket was on full display during the Thunder’s five-game series with the Rockets.

 Kanter highlighted a difficulty in understanding the defensive scheme in that series because of a change in pick-and-roll coverage.
 The Thunder changed to a drop coverage, something he’d never done before, Kanter said

 Kanter wasn’t bothered with his severe reduction in minutes, however, stating, “Sometimes you’re going to play 10 minutes, sometimes you play 30 or 40 minutes, but one thing you can always do is try and cheer for your teammates, try and give them positive energy.”

 Regardless of the decisions the organization will make in the upcoming offseason, Kanter made one thing clear: He loves the state of Oklahoma.

 Kanter, who Turkish family disowned him for his politic beliefs, said the whole state feels like home to him.
 “I love this organization, and I can’t say enough about the fans,” Kanter said.
 “But I can’t control it; Its not in my hands.”

 Kanter’s upbeat attitude and demeanor during the exit-interview made it his statements of adoration for the fans and organization seem true, and that makes it even harder to swallow the thought of moving him to somewhere else.

 But, as we all learned last summer, basketball is a business.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!